Campsite, Guest Services, Maintenance

 Team Management

-The Campsite Manager coordinates and supervises the daily work of the Campsite team - two Campsite Assistants and up to 15 Short Term Staff, High Season Staff and Helpers.
+The Campsite Manager coordinates and supervises the daily work of the Campsite team (Campsite/Campervan Assistants, Short Term Staff, High Season Staff and Helpers).
 The Campsite Manager will have regular contact with the Campsite team and other members of the Long Term Staff team and it is essential to build a good working relationship and honest communication with them.

 Staff Management